elishamutang/cv-application/NOTE2SELF.md

    4. ~~Delete field if user leaves as blank (in SkillsAndInterests component).~~
    5. ~~Add focus on new entry for SkillsAndInterests component (either add focus or just add placeholder).~~
    6. ~~Utilise local storage~~ (~~MainContent~~, ~~Education~~, ~~SkillsAndInterest~~, ~~Section~~).
-   7. Add reset to default / filler values button.
+   7. Add reset to default / filler values button in nav bar of each section.
+   8. Fix contact inputs.
-   8. Add a hover effect on section when user hovers over Remove button.
+   9. Add a hover effect on section when user hovers over Remove button.
-   9. Add Editing / Viewing mode.
+   10. Add Editing / Viewing mode.
-   10. Print to PDF.
+   11. Print to PDF.
-   11. Share to others.
+   12. Share to others.
-   12. Email to yourself.
+   13. Email to yourself.

 3. Bugs
    1. ~~Fix education-section sizing issue when removing bullet points.~~